Painting Pebbledash, Spar dash and Tyrolean exterior wall finishes:

 Pebbledash and tyrolean continued to grow as a popular method of covering the external walls of a house quickly and cheaply.

-The 1st pebbledash was often of a quite high quality, and offered the home at least rudimentary protection from the ravages of the British climate, such as wind driven rain, hail, snow etc.
+The 1st pebbledash used in the UK and Ireland was often of a quite high quality, and offered the home at least rudimentary protection from the ravages of the British climate, such as wind driven rain, hail, snow etc.

 Will pebbledash keep the weather at bay?